Sekseli3/GiftML/README.md

 # Christmas Gift Predictor

 This project uses Support Vector Classifier (SVC) and Convolutional Neural Network (CNN) models to predict what's inside Christmas presents based on images.
+I implemented CNN in two ways, firstly with tensorflow and secondly with pytorch.
 The pre determined catagories of christmas presents are: books,bottles,letters,posters,shirts,socks,sportsStuff,tech,treats,toys.
 The problem with this project is that almost all presents are cubes so even to achieve 50-60% success rate would be good.

 ## Data